ori0nis/ori0nis/README.md

 My name is Oihane and I am...

-- 🌱 a Fullstack Web Development student.
+- 🌱 a Junior Fullstack Web Developer.
 - 🏊‍♀️🚴‍♀️🏃‍♀️ a triathlete.
 - 📝​ a journalist.